 Here are some of the most comprehensive maps of the Kosmos that belong to the fuzzy set of mandalas: Ken Wilber's AQAL map, Thomas McFarlane's Integral Sphere (a mathematical mandala), Dirk Laureyssens' Big Tube Theory (a topological map), and Alfred Korzybski's Structural Differential.
 The AQAL map in not a typical mandala because the unnamable is located at the periphery of the map instead of in the centre as in a typical mandala.
 The Integral Sphere has a mathematical structure that deviates from typical pictorial and artistic mandalas.
 The Big Tube deviates even more from a typical mandala but resembles a mandala in as much as the elastic unitary membrane remains unbroken and encloses everything.
 Finally, the Structural Differential appears rather unlike a mandala.
 But if the parabola that represents the unnamable would be drawn as a circle, then the namable (descriptions and inferences) could be seen as emanating from the central unnamable.
 Hence, all of these maps of the Kosmos and others can be seen as belonging to the fuzzy set of mandalas and a mandalic worldview.
 They can be seen as complementary to one another and thus all together present a more complete picture of the Kosmos than any one on its own.
 And therefore there is no fundamentalist need to fight over which one is the absolutely true one.

-In conclusion, the mandalic worldview of this book is based on a fuzzy dynamic nondual mandala.
+In conclusion, the mandalic worldview of this book includes the fuzzy dynamic nondual mandala.
 Since this worldview affects our way of living, we could refer to a mandalic worldview and living.
 "We should learn to see everyday life as mandala - the luminous fringes of experience which radiate spontaneously from the empty nature of our being" (Dilgo Khyentse Rinpoche).

 In fundamentalism one can hardly see any appreciation of the mystery, wholeness and balance.
 And yet, many fundamentalists uphold holiness.
 However, this holiness is not rooted in wholeness and mystery.
 It is based on words and scriptures, excluding other scriptures and words.
 No complementarity is recognized.
 Truth is thought to be either this or that.
 The opposite is seen as false and therefore is suppressed or even annihilated.
 Consequently, fundamentalists tend to fight their enemies.
 Tolerance is rare.
 Peace seems remote.